kubakl/dotman/README.md

-# dotman
+# Dotman
-A command line dotfiles manager.
+A command line tool for managing dotfiles.